tubasaygin/CollectionFramework/README.md

 - TreeSet internally uses a TreeMap to store elements.
 - TreeSet class is not thread-safe.
 You must explicitly synchronize concurrent access to a TreeSet in a multi-threaded environment.

+Comparator Interface:

+Unlike Comparable, Comparator is external to the element type we are comparing.
+It’s a separate class.
+We create multiple separate classes (that implement Comparator) to compare by different members.

+Collections class has a second sort() method and it takes Comparator.
+The sort() method invokes the compare() to sort objects.

+To compare movies by Rating, we need to do 3 things :

+1. Create a class that implements Comparator (and thus the compare() method that does the work previously done by compareTo()).
+2. Make an instance of the Comparator class.
+3. Call the overloaded sort() method, giving it both the list and the instance of the class that implements Comparator.